|WE ACCEPT ALL SUBMISSIONS TO FAVORITES, SO SUBMIT AWAY!|

 Just follow these simple rules and guidelines I'm sure you will have a great time in this group!

 Lets face it, Everyone hates getting their submissions to groups declined.
 But since this is a photography group called "Best-Dogs" we try to stay true to our name and have the best photos we can.
 So here are the main reasons a deviation my be declined:

 Blurry photos aren't as visually appealing as a clear photo, try and keep your photography as clear as possible.

 Sometimes there is far to much background visible in the picture.
-An example of this would be if the background takes up about 90% of the photo and the subject only takes up 10%.
+An example of this would be if the background takes up about 90% of the photo and the subject only takes up 10% and is hard to see.
 If the extra background adds to the photo, keep it.
 If it takes away from the photo, crop the picture.